 How amenable to science are these questions?
-(UKS2)

-Thinking about the preferred methods and norms of thought supports students to engage with the curriculum objectives of valid and relevant questions.
-This also supports students to challenge the disciplinary use of language and how due to the norms of thought (values) of different disciplines this means that shared language is applied and interpreted differently because of what is valued.
-E.g. A postcard from the Titanic wouldn't be evidence in science but it's excellent evidence in History.
+Thinking about the preferred methods and norms of thought also supports students to challenge the disciplinary use of language, and how due to the norms of thought (values) of different disciplines, this means that shared language is applied and interpreted differently because of what is valued.
+E.g. A personal testimony from a saviour sibling wouldn't be evidence in science but it's excellent evidence in theology or politics.